Staying home or going to work sick with COVID-19?

 Low-income workers are especially vulnerable.
 About 80% of all private sector workers get at least one paid sick day, according to a March survey by the US Bureau of Labor Statistics.
 But only 33% of workers whose wages are in the bottom 10% have paid sick leave, compared with 95% in the top 10%.

-A survey last fall of about 6,600 low-wage hourly workers by Harvard’s Project Shift, which focuses on inequality, found that 65% of workers who reported being ill in the past month went to work for everyone. modes.
+A survey last fall of regarding 6,600 low-wage hourly workers by Harvard’s Project Shift, which focuses on inequality, found that 65% of workers who reported being ill in the past month went to work for everyone. modes.
 That’s less than the 85% who reported to work sick before the pandemic, but much higher than it should be in the midst of a public health crisis.
-Schneider says this could be made worse by omicron and a labor shortage.
+Schneider says this might be made worse by omicron and a labor shortage.

 Additionally, Schneider noted that the proportion of workers on paid sick leave before the pandemic barely moved during the pandemic – from 50% to 51%, respectively.
 He also added that many of the working poor surveyed do not even have an emergency fund.

 The Associated Press interviewed a worker who started a new job in the state of New Mexico last month and began experiencing COVID-19-like symptoms earlier in the week.
-The worker, who asked not to be identified because it could endanger his job, took a day off to take the test and two more days to wait for the results.
+The worker, who asked not to be identified because it might endanger his job, took a day off to take the test and two more days to wait for the results.

 A supervisor called and told the worker that he would qualify for paid sick days only if the test came back positive; if it is negative, the employee will have to take the days without pay, since he has not accumulated days of work to request sick leave.